stonier/graveyard_rocon_planning/capabilities.rst

 Capabilities are intended to be a higher level interface on top of ROS constructs like topics, services, and dynamic parameters, which are setup and tuned on a per robot basis by the robot developer.
 These capabilities are a common interface which can be used by both robot developers and robotic app developers to agree upon the ROS interface for a given "capability" required by the application and provided by the robot.

+The goal of these higher level interfaces is to make applications and solutions which build upon them more portable.

 .. contents::

 Conceptual Overview